manveertamber/content_injection_attacks/README.md

-> This repository contains code and scripts used for studying content injection attacks.

-- Please email mtamber@uwaterloo.ca for any questions about this work!
+# Content Injection Attacks in Neural IR Models

+This repository contains code and scripts for studying *content injection attacks* in neural information retrieval models.
+Content injection attacks involve inserting query and query terms into non-relevant passages to make them seem relevant and inserting non-relevant or even harmful text into seemingly relevant passages to promote misleading or malicious content in search.

-- We will continue to refine this codebase
+We will continue to refine this codebase.
+For questions or support, please reach out to [mtamber@uwaterloo.ca](mailto:mtamber@uwaterloo.ca).

-### Files
-- **adversarial_passage_generator.py**
-  - This script defines an AdversarialGenerator class, which manipulates text passages by injecting queries, keywords, or sentences to create adversarial passages for testing

-- **get_passages_and_sentences_from_beir_corpora.py**
-  - This script extracts valid sentences from passages from BEIR corpora using heuristics to ensure sentences are meaningful and filters passages without valid sentences
+---

+## Overview
+This repository offers:
+- Scripts to generate adversarial passages and evaluate model vulnerability
+- Scripts to train and evaluate classifiers and embedding models more robust to content injection attacks
+---

+## Repository Structure

 ### Directories

 1. **attack_passages/**
-   - Contains scripts to produce adversarial passages for particular models and attack settings
+   Scripts for creating adversarial passages tailored to specific models and attack scenarios.

 2. **attack_results/**
-   - Stores results from model outputs and contains code to evaluate results
+   Stores model outputs under attack, along with evaluation scripts to analyze vulnerability.

 3. **classifier/**
-   - Code related to training and evaluating a classifier to detect adversarial passages
+   Scripts for training and testing a classifier that flags adversarially modified passages.

 4. **embedding_retrieval/**
-   - Code related to training and evaluating embedding models for retrieval
+   Scripts to fine-tune and evaluate embedding models for passage retrieval that are more robust to adversarial passages.

 5. **llm_judge/**
-   - Contains scripts to produce and evaluate LLM relevance judgements
+   Scripts to evaluate large language model (LLM) judgments of passage relevance.

 6. **model_scores_and_judgements/**
-   - Holds model retrieval results and LLM relevance judgements
+   Retrieval results and LLM-based relevance judgments for different experiments.

 7. **queries/**
-   - Contains queries for the studied datasets
+   Query sets for the datasets used in these experiments.

 8. **random_sentences/**
-   - Holds random sentences used for sentence injection
+   Random sentences used for sentence injection.

 9. **rel_passage_gen/**
-   - Used to generate relevant passages for particular queries
+   Scripts to produce relevant passages given specific queries.

 10. **reranker/**
-    - Code related to evaluating rerankers
+   Scripts for evaluating rerankers.

+### Files

+- **adversarial_passage_generator.py**
+  Implements an `AdversarialGenerator` class to inject queries, keywords, or arbitrary text into passages, creating adversarial passages for testing.

+- **get_passages_and_sentences_from_beir_corpora.py**
+  Extracts valid sentences from BEIR corpora passages using heuristics and filters out passages lacking meaningful sentences.

+---